nocko/FreeRTOS8.0.1-nrf51-softdevice/README.md

 If CPSID is called in for an extended period of time, then the radio will miss it's deadlines.
 For now, I've mostly been commenting out these instructions, while investigating the implications.
-Eventually, the correct way to handle these may be to store a mask of enabled application interrupts (excluding those blocked or restricted by the sd) and sprinkle it around as needed.
-You would think that the sd_nvic_critical_region_enter would do something like this, however in SDK 6.0.0 this function (is empty.
+Eventually, the correct way to handle these may be to store/restore a mask of enabled application interrupts (excluding those blocked or restricted by the sd) and sprinkle it around as needed.
+You would think that the sd_nvic_critical_region_enter would do something like this, however in SDK 6.0.0 there is only a stub, leaving us to wonder how this is implemented in the softdevice blob.

 port.c(ulSetInterruptMaskFromISR):
   Removed cpsid before the branch.
 There was no complimentary cspie in